b00skit/MDC-Panel-plus/README.md

 # MDC Panel+

-MDC Panel+ is a multi-functional tool designed to assist Law Enforcement Officers with their daily tasks.
+MDC Panel+ is a multi-functional tool designed to assist roleplay communities' Law Enforcement Officers with their daily tasks.
 It provides a suite of tools, generators, and resources for official government use within a roleplaying context.
 The application is built with Next.js and Tailwind CSS, offering a modern, intuitive, and responsive user experience.

 ---